unik-name/docs.unikname.network/docs/interacting-with-uns.md

  - sdk
 ---

-# Interacting with the uns.network
+# Interacting with the unikname.network

 Users can interact or let say 'use' the <brand name="uns"/> in multiple ways depending on user's needs.